| L1 TYRE CARE AND MAINTENANCE The four road wheels are the bolted type 4J x 15m

 procedure out-lined above making sure that the splines are well greased

+and hub nuts secure.
 Note. ---The right-hand hub caps have a left-hand or

 anti-clockwise tbread and care should be taken when removing or replacing